sf-wdi-44/html-css-review/README.md

 ## Discussion

-Answer the questions assigned to your group and record your responses on [this google doc](https://docs.google.com/document/d/1-UcTtzyCdG3CqL3BgNPMSci3kn4KPfGLatYHcSJshvw/edit?usp=sharing).
+Answer the questions assigned to your group and record your responses on the board.
 Feel free to do some research if you're not sure!

 **Group 1:**
 * What does CSS stand for?
 How is each word significant?